 Andrew Olshan, PhD

 Dr. Olshan’s major interests include the epidemiology of cancer and reproductive, perinatal and pediatric outcomes.
-He has been the principal investigator for multiple NIH-, EPA-, and CDC-funded studies, including North Carolina Head and Neck Cancer Study and several national studies of childhood cancer.
+He has been the principal investigator for multiple NIH-, EPA-, and CDC-funded studies of adult and childhood cancers and reproductive and pediatric outcomes.

-He is the current principal investigator for the Carolina Breast Cancer Study, and leads the North Carolina Center for Birth Defects Research and Prevention.
+He is the current principal investigator for the Carolina Head and Neck Cancer Study and leads the North Carolina Center for Birth Defects Research and Prevention.

-Dr. Olshan has been at UNC for over 23 years and teaches in both the cancer epidemiology and reproductive, perinatal and pediatric programs.
-He has been epidemiology department chair since 2006.
+Dr. Olshan has been at UNC for over 30 years and has taught in both the cancer epidemiology and reproductive, perinatal and pediatric programs.
+He was epidemiology department chair from 2006 to 2018.

 Reproductive and Perinatal Epidemiology (EPID 851)